People with Reduced Mobility

 and people with reduced mobility

-While a vast majority of gyms and fitness clubs focus their activities on the younger populations, and most Personal Trainers target younger clients who want to sculpt their bodies or train for a particular sport or activity, I am honored to be trusted by many seniors and people with reduced mobility who join my exercise program.
-I am always thrilled with the dedication and energy of exercising seniors.
+While a vast majority of gyms and fitness clubs focus their activities on the younger populations, and most Trainers target younger clients who want to sculpt their bodies or train for a particular sport or activity, I am honored to be trusted by many older adults and people with reduced mobility who join my exercise program.
+I am always thrilled and inspired by their dedication and positive energy.

 For many years I have studied and trained about issues related to senior anatomy, physiological changes in adulthood, and safe and effective training techniques for older adults and people with reduced mobility.

 All of my clients are encouraged to work towards their personal best inside a wide range of skills and fitness levels.
 My philosophy is simple:

 In my training, “the journey is the destination."

 Cultivating patience is a great effort in itself —and a very rewarding one.
 Never forget your goals, but enjoy every class and every moment of practice!

 In The Five-Component Program, Pain = No Gain!

 Safety comes first.
 We do not over-exercise, over-stretch or put clients at risk in any way.
 We all challenge ourselves every time, but always moving away from the “pain zone!”